Sasser History, Family Crest & Coats of Arms

 Early Notables of the Sasser family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Sasser Notables in all our PDF Extended History products and printed products wherever possible.

-- Robert Doffell Sasser (b.
-1975), former American Major League Baseball player who played in one game in 1998, with the Texas Rangers
+- Robert Doffell "Rob" Sasser (b.
+1975), American Major League Baseball player who played in one game in 1998, with the Texas Rangers

 - Grant Sasser (b.
 1964), retired American professional ice hockey player